Sudhansh6/sudhansh6.github.io/_posts/Advanced Computer Vision/lec10.md

 ### Promptable segmentation

-The model generates a valid mask for a given primp (even if ambiguous) as input.
+The model generates a valid mask for a given prompt (even if ambiguous) as input.
 How is the ambiguity resolved?
 Ambiguous cases arise when the mutiple objects lie on top of each other.

 ![](../../assets/img/Computer%20Vision/2024-05-03-17-21-39-image.png)

 The image encoder is heavy - a pretrained ViT with masked autoencoder.
 The design choice for the masking involved masking around 75% of the patches.
 Unlike NLP tasks, vision tasks rely heavily on spatial information and neighbor patches can be reconstructed without much effort.
-Also, NLP tasks can get away with a simple MLP for decoders but vison taks require strong decoders.
+Also, NLP tasks can get away with a simple MLP for decoders but vision taks require strong decoders.

 The model allows for prompts using points, box or text.
 The decoder has self-attention on the primpts followed by cross-attention with image and MLP for non-linearity to get masks.
 The model also estimates the IoU to rank masks.